Jan 13, 2026

 Include import fees in your cost projection: Import duty is only one part of the equation.
 As noted, don’t forget the Merchandise Processing Fee, which for formal entries is 0.3464% of the value (minimum $29.66, max $575 as of 2025), and the Harbor Maintenance Fee (0.125% on ocean shipments).
 They’re relatively small, but they contribute to the total landed cost.
 If your calculator doesn’t show them, factor them in separately.

-Changes and Updates to Import Duty Policies in 2025
+Changes and Updates to Import Duty Policies as of 2026

 New emergency tariffs triggered legal fights: In early 2025, the White House imposed two new rounds of tariffs: a 20% surcharge on Chinese goods tied to fentanyl enforcement, and a 10% global “reciprocal tariff” targeting countries with large trade surpluses.
 Both were enacted under IEEPA emergency authority.
 Federal courts quickly challenged the move.
 By May, the Court of International Trade ruled the President had overstepped, but a stay on the ruling allowed duties to continue during the appeal.
-As of September 2025, these tariffs are still being collected, though their legality remains unsettled.
-Importers paying these rates could face refunds or reversals depending on court outcomes.
+These global reciprocal tariffs are now a key part of duty modeling in 2026, and apply alongside other trade measures.

-Duty-free de minimis treatment suspended: The $800 de minimis threshold, which historically allowed low-value packages from China and other countries to enter the US duty-free, will be suspended by September 2025.
-Retailers relying on low-cost fulfillment models have already begun shifting to third-country hubs or warehousing in Mexico to mitigate the cost.
+Duty-free de minimis treatment suspended: The $800 de minimis threshold, which historically allowed low-value packages from China and other countries to enter the US duty-free, was suspended in September 2025.
+Retailers relying on low-cost fulfillment models began shifting to third-country hubs or warehousing in Mexico to mitigate the cost.